mdfisher/SP_PY27_MY2016/README.md

 These site packages are compatible with Python 2.7.10 compiled for Maya 2015 and 2016 (Visual Studio 2012).

-Any of these packages that contain compiled python modules have been built with Visual Studio 2012.
+Any compiled python modules within site-packages have been built with Visual Studio 2012.